-On March 27, 2020, the Organization entered into a loan with a financial institution in the principal amount of \$1,978,400 pursuant to the Paycheck Protection Program under the CARES Act.
+On February 6, 2021, the Organization entered a 2nd loan with a financial institution in the principal amount of \$1,999,700 pursuant to the Paycheck Protection Program under the CARES Act.
 The PPP loan is unsecured and guaranteed by the SBA.
-As of December 31, 2020, the Organization has applied for forgiveness and feels they have met all applicable requirements for full forgiveness, but has not received formal approval of forgiveness.
-Per ASC 958-605, having substantially met the criteria for forgiveness, the Organization has elected to report the PPP loan as grant income.
+As of December 31, 2021, the Organization has applied for forgiveness and feels they have met all applicable requirements for full forgiveness but has not received formal approval of forgiveness.
 While there can be no guarantee until the Organization receives notification of forgiveness on its submitted application, the Company believes all amounts spent from the PPP loan will ultimately be forgiven.
-If the application for forgiveness is denied, the balance would be then be treated as a loan and amounts previously recorded into income would be reversed once known.
+If the application for forgiveness is denied, the balance would then be treated as a loan.
 The PPP loan would then bear interest at 1 percent and be payable within 24 months of the date the funds were received.